TheNoobInventor/bitcoin-ticker/docs/index.md

   <img src=images/bitcoin_ticker_fritz.png>
 </p>

-The jumper cables are used in connecting the LCD screen, Raspberry Pi Zero and the LEDs as follows:
+Jumper cables are used in connecting the LCD screen, Raspberry Pi Zero and the LEDs together.
+The LCD pin onnections are as follows:

 LCD pin 1 > GND